xiix0/scam/README.md

-You can create your own opportunities this week.
-Blackmail a senior executive.
+You will be a winner today.
+Pick a fight with a four-year-old.